-SEMRush has come up with a way of breaking down all search queries into 4 main categories by the intention behind the search.
-The 4 types of Search Intent are navigational, informational, transactional, and commercial.
+SEMRush has come up with a way of breaking down all search queries into 4 main categories by the intention behind the search: navigational, informational, transactional, and commercial.

 Amazon and most other large e-tailers find that they can compete in the Navigational and Transactional sectors without much of a challenge because of their brand recognition and authority in the eCommerce space.
 If people know what they want to buy they search for it on Google, find it on Amazon or Walmart with free shipping, and buy.
 This is super popular for everyday items and less expensive products.

 That means that we avoid the super-competitive navigational and transactional sectors and start focusing on opportunities to create brand awareness and trust.
 These opportunities come with focusing on the informational and commercial search queries.
 Like SEMRush says, these are still stages of a buyer’s journey.
 The potential for ROI is definitely here, it may just take a bit longer than you had initially thought.

 Why create so much content focusing on information instead of a sale?